 For many people, hair loss is a distressing aspect of cancer treatment.
-Losing our hair can change our sense of identify – that is, how we see ourselves and how we relate to others; this in turn affects our quality of life.
+Losing our hair can change our sense of identify - that is, how we see ourselves and how we relate to others; this in turn affects our quality of life.
 If you are concerned about hair loss, talk it over with a member of your health care team.
 Your oncologist or oncology nurse, for example, can tell you whether hair loss is a possible side effect of your particular treatment.
-He or she will also be able to point you to resources available to help you cope.
+They will also be able to point you to resources available to help you cope.

 Questions and Answers About Hair Loss

 Why does hair loss happen?
 Because cancer treatment targets fast growing cells, it can also attack the cells responsible for hair growth.
 Hair loss from chemotherapy or radiation happens when hair follicles are weakened by the treatment.
 This causes your hair to fall out much more quickly than it normally would.
 For tips on caring for a synthetic wig, read CancerCare’s fact sheet titled, “Synthetic Wig Care and Resources."

 When does hair loss happen?
 Depending on the type of treatment you receive, hair loss may start anywhere from seven to 28 days after treatment begins.
 Typically, with chemotherapy it can occur between 1-4 weeks into treatment, while radiation may be 4 weeks into treatment.